jderr-mx/glimmer-app/README.md

 # Glimmer-app

-Quick setup for a standalone glimmer app using the [@glimmerx](https://github.com/glimmerjs/glimmer-experimental) apis It is based on the @glimmerx application blueprint
+Quick setup for a standalone glimmer app using the [@glimmerx](https://github.com/glimmerjs/glimmer-experimental) apis.

+It is based on the @glimmerx application blueprint

-Clone the repo and run install the dependency tool of your choice, I used yarn
+Clone the repo and install dependencies using the dependency tool of your choice, I used yarn

 `yarn` to install the dependencies
 `yarn start` to start the webpack-dev-server